Get the worry-free services and expert support you need to start your business in West Virginia today.

 West Virginia may bring to mind scenic mountains and outdoor recreation like skiing and whitewater rafting, but it’s also a place of opportunity for the right entrepreneur.
 The state government has demonstrated over the years that it’s serious about encouraging new businesses within its borders.

-Read on if you’re interested in forming a successful business in the Mountain State.
+Read on if you’re interested in starting a business in West Virginia.

-The cost of doing business is also significantly lower in West Virginia than most states, ranking at number 11 in CNBC’s “America’s Top States for Business 2018.”
+The cost of doing business is also significantly lower in West Virginia than most states.
 In addition, the state is located within one day’s drive of 50% of the U.S. population.
-Major metropolitan areas like New York City, Baltimore, Pittsburgh, and Washington, D.C., are relatively close by.
+Major metropolitan areas like New York City, Baltimore, Pittsburgh, and Washington, D.C. are relatively close by.

-Without a firm business plan, many creditors and potential business partners are unlikely to take your idea seriously.
+Without a firm business plan, many creditors and potential business partners are unlikely to take your idea seriously since this plan shows that you’re serious about the business.
 But apart from that, having a business plan helps you sit down and really consider what you’ll need to do to make your business idea a reality.

 Another critical early step is deciding how you will structure your business entity.
 You have several different types of businesses to choose from, and each has its pros and cons.
 The most common entity types are sole proprietorships, general partnerships (GPs), corporations, and limited liability companies (LLCs).